kekzploitz/MeMeMinter/README.md

 MeMe Minter uses [OpenAI's DALL·E 2 AI system](https://openai.com/dall-e-2/) to generate images.
 DALL·E 2 can create realistic images and art from a description in natural language.

-## Crypto powered
+## Powered by BEAM Privacy

-Fund your MeMe Minter War Chest with Crypto
+Fund your MeMe Minter War Chest with [BEAM](https://beam.me/), a private by default, confidential Cryptocurrency.

 ---